msaalehi/vue-argon-dashboard-asp-net/README.md

 If you wish to change any of the settings around authentications, please refer to the following files:
 - \IdentityServer\Config.cs
 - \IdentityServer\Startup.cs

-## Documentation
-The documentation for the Vue Argon Dashboard Asp.net is hosted at our [website](https://demos.creative-tim.com/vue-argon-dashboard/documentation/#/tutorial?ref=ada-github-readme).

 ## File Structure